AI-Driven Remote Patient Monitoring App for Chronic Care Management

 Three-year average engagement.
 Founders and operators describing the work in their own words.
 No marketing varnish.

 PDC has been a great addition to our clinic.
-It is easy to navigate and helps us stay connected with patients who cannot visit regularly.
+It is easy to navigate, and it helps us stay connected with patients who cannot visit regularly.

 07 Why us